APPLICATION

 Powder type

-It can be cocoa powder of specific fat content, or else such as dried fruit powder
+It can be cocoa powder of specific fat content or dried fruit powder.

 Design